Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

   * *orientation*: Orientation of the mesh.

 * Operator name: ``update_grid_stl_mesh``
-* Description: Update the grid of lists of {vertices / edges / faces} in contact for every cells.
-The aim is to predefine a list of possible contacts with a cell for a stl mesh.
+* Description: Update the grid of lists of {vertices / edges / faces} in contact for every cell.
+The aim is to predefine a list of possible contacts with a cell for an STL mesh.
 These lists must be updated each time the grid changes.
 * Parameters: No parameter

 YAML example: